flecs-hub/flecs-polyglot/README.md

 ## Goals
 Provide one universal set of scripting bindings using powerful technologies such as WebAssembly with minimal overhead during interop with the host program.
 Fast memory mapped access to C struct data is used instead of reflection.

+# Usage (WIP)
+Implementation / Project Scaffolding CLI can be found in the Toxoid Engine repository: https://github.com/toxoidengine/toxoid

 # Supported Platforms
 - Web
 - Mobile